-- material and substantial duties means those that are normally required for and/or form a significant and integral part of the performance of the member's own occupation (or of a reasonable alternative occupation) and which cannot be reasonably omitted or modified by the member or the employer; - reasonable alternative occupation means any work the member could do for profit or pay taking into account their employment history, knowledge, transferable skills, training, education and experience and is irrespective of location and availability; - own occupation means the member's profession or type of work they do for profit or pay.
-It is not a specific job with any particular employer and is irrespective of location and availability.
+- material and substantial duties means those that are normally required for and/or form a significant and integral part of the performance of the member's own occupation (or of a reasonable alternative occupation) and which cannot be reasonably omitted or modified by the member or the employer. - reasonable alternative occupation means an occupation for which they are suited by virtue of their transferable skills (education, training or experience) and one that provides a reasonable, but not necessarily comparable, salary and status in relation to the insured occupation. - own occupation means the occupation they performed at the time of claiming.